Question: What causes spotting during ovulation? Can midcycle ovulation bleeding be heavy and come with thick blood clots?

 During your ovulation period, you may experience an increased urge to have intercourse with your partner.

-If you’ve been monitoring your cervical positions, just before and during ovulation, your cervix entirely disappears ar remains high in your vagina and soft.
+If you’ve been monitoring your cervical positions, just before and during ovulation, your cervix entirely disappears or remains high in your vagina and soft.

 What does ovulation spotting look like?

-Dark red bleeding or discharge after ovulation is not abnormal.
-This occurs because blood gets concentrated and loses oxygen making you blood dark in color.
+Dark red bleeding or discharge after ovulation is not abnormal if it is scanty.
+This occurs because blood gets concentrated and loses oxygen, making your blood dark in color.

 How long does ovulation bleeding last?